Berkeley-CS61B/skeleton-sp16/lab3/spec/lab3.md

 We'll showcase the idea of "test-driven development" for this exercise, where we write a unit test even before we write the new method.

-Add a new test to IntListTest.java that tests the .reverse(), which you can assume has the following definition:
+Add a new test to IntListTest.java that tests the `.reverse()` method, which you can assume has the following definition:

     /**
      * Returns the reverse of the given IntList.